 The District Board has historically recognized that agriculture brings value to Santa Clara County in the form of open space and local produce.
-In an effort to help preserve this value, the District Act limits the agricultural charge to be no more than 25% of the municipal and industrial (M&I) charge.
+In an effort to help preserve this value, the District Act limits the agricultural charge to be no more than 25% of the M&I charge.
 In 1999, to further its support for agricultural lands, a policy was put into place further limiting the agricultural groundwater production charge to no more than 10% of the M&I charge.
 The agricultural community currently benefits from low groundwater charges that are 2% of M&I charges in North County and 6% of M&I charges in South County.
 According to Section 26.1 of the District Act, agricultural water is "water primarily used in the commercial production of agricultural crops or livestock."

 The credit to agricultural water users has become known as an "Open Space Credit."
 It is paid for by fungible, non-rate related revenue.
-To offset lost revenue that results from the difference between the adopted agricultural groundwater production charge and the agricultural charge that would have resulted at the full cost of service, the District redirects 1% ad valorem property taxes generated in the Water Utility, General and Watershed Stream Stewardship Funds.
+To offset lost revenue that results from the difference between the adopted agricultural groundwater production charge and the agricultural charge that would have resulted at the full cost of service, the District redirects a portion of the 1% ad valorem property taxes generated in the Water Utility, General and Watershed Stream Stewardship Funds.
 The South County Open Space Credit is currently estimated to be \$8.0 million in FY 2018-19 and projected to continually increase in the years that follow.

-Since 2013, the Board has continued the past practice of setting the Agricultural Charge at 6.0% of the South County M&I Charge.
+Since 2013, the Board has continued the past practice of setting the agricultural charge at 6.0% of the South County M&I charge.
 On September 18, 2017, in response to the President's Day Flood event, the Board's Capital Improvement Program Committee analyzed scenarios to decrease the Open Space Credit and therefore provide more funding for flood protection projects.
-Accordingly, alternatives were prepared to reduce the Open Space Credit by increasing the Agricultural charge to 10% or 25% of M&I over a multi-year timeframe.
-For FY 2018-19, staff recommended increasing the agricultural charge to 6.8% of M&I. On May 8, 2018, the Board chose to continue the past practice of setting the Agricultural Charge at 6.0% of the South County M&I Charge for FY 2018-19.
-This decision followed the April 24, 2018 groundwater charge public hearing where the Board directed the following:
+Accordingly, alternatives were prepared to reduce the Open Space Credit by increasing the agricultural charge to 10% or 25% of the M&I charge over a multi-year timeframe.
+For FY 2018-19, staff recommended increasing the agricultural charge to 6.8% of the M&I charge.
+On May 8, 2018, the Board chose to continue the past practice of setting the agricultural charge at 6.0% of the South County M&I charge for FY 2018-19.